ibm-cloud-docs/codeengine/getting-started.md

 5. Select a project from the list of available projects.
 You can also [create a new one](/docs/codeengine?topic=codeengine-manage-project#create-a-project).
 Note that you must have a selected project to deploy an app.
 6. Select **Source code**.
 7. Click **Specify build details**.
 8. Select `https://github.com/IBM/CodeEngine` for Source repository and `main` for Branch name.
-Note that if you do not provide a branch name and you leave the field empty, {{site.data.keyword.codeengineshort}} automatically determines the branch name.
+If you do not provide a branch name and you leave the field empty, {{site.data.keyword.codeengineshort}} automatically uses the default branch of the specified repository.
 Click **Next**.
 9. Select `Dockerfile` for Strategy, `Dockerfile` for Dockerfile, `10m` for Timeout, and `Medium` for Build resources.
 Click **Next**.
 10. Select a container registry location, such as `IBM Registry, Dallas`.
 11. Select `Automatic` for **Registry access**.